Obarun/66/doc/66-env.md

 - **-i** *src,dst* : imports configuration file from *src* version to *dst* version.
 The *src* version and *dst* version need to be separated by a comma without space before and after it.
 It **do not import** the configuration written by the `66-enable` process but only deal with extra configuration files written by the sysadmin.

 - **-e** : edit the configuration file with `EDITOR` set in your system environment.
 This is the default option if neither option is passed.
 If you use this option with a `sudo` command, you need to specify the `-E` option at sudo call—see [examples](66-env.html#Usage examples).
+Note: the upstream file (meaning the one prefixed with a dot) is **never** touched.
+A copy of the upstream file is copied (if it doesn't exist yet) and the *66-env* tool modifies that file.(see [Service configuration file](service-configuration-file) for further information).

 ## Usage examples

 ```
     66-env -L ntpd

     66-env -r CMD_ARGS=-d

     66-env -r CMD_ARGS='-c /etc/nginx/nginx.conf -g "daemon off;"'

     66-env -i 0.1.6,0.1.7 nginx

     66-env -V ntpd

     sudo -E 66-env -e ntpd

     66-env -s 0.1.6 ntpd
 ```

 ## Notes

 Removing a *key* from the environment after the use can be handled by using an exclamation mark `!` at the begin of the value:

 ```
     66-env -r 'CMD_ARGS=!-c /etc/nginx/nginx.conf -g "daemon off;"'